cds-snc/cppd-medical-report-sails/README.md

 And, of course, all the HTTP verbs you know and love are availabe, such as: `GET`,`POST`,`PUT`,`DELETE`,`PATCH`.

-It is also possible to target SailsJS Actions instead of Controllers, but we prefer the Controller method, as they are more portable.
+It is also possible to target SailsJS Actions instead of Controllers, but we prefer using Controllers, as they are more portable.

 ### Named routes